zakladniy/toxic_comment_prediction/README.md

 Simple Web-API based on FastAPI and deployed on Heroku service.

-This Web-service provide to predict toxic or not toxic russian comments based on BERT model
+This Web-service provide to predict toxic or not toxic russian comments based on BERT model (model was trained with GPU, but for inference use PyTorch CPU version)

 Project with model and API for predict toxic comments includes:
  - pipeline for create dataset